 The Director of Community Based Services reached out to Maximilian Mendoza, a juvenile justice advocate and governor-appointed member of the Kansas Advisory Group on Juvenile Justice and Delinquency Prevention.
 Mr. Mendoza became one of the four founding executive board members of the newly formed Heartland 180, Inc., a non-profit organization, which assists disadvantaged youth and young adults to achieve academic success and live to their full potential.

 How Your Money is Used

 The table below lists the allocation of expenses for our two fiscal years of operation.
-Salaries are adjusted to indicate the percent of involvement with each of the four categories listed below.
+Salaries are adjusted to indicate the percent of involvement with each of the three categories listed below.